 Although the flowers of gooseberries are capable of self-fertilization, the best yields are obtained when there is plenty of bee flight at the time of flowering and several gooseberry varieties grow side by side.

-Harvesting and recycling
+Harvesting and Utilization

 Gooseberries are often used in the kitchen – especially for baking.
 Due to their special fresh and sour aroma, they are popular for the preparation of cakes and desserts.
 Depending on their intended use, gooseberries are harvested at different stages of ripeness: green fruits that have not yet ripened are particularly suitable for preserving and as a cake topping.
 They are harvested from the end of May to the beginning of June.
 For jams and jellies, the fruit may remain on the shrub for a little longer.
 The berries should then have reached their final size, but still be firm.
 If you want to eat the fruit directly, you should wait until July or August, depending on the variety.
 Then they turn white, taste much sweeter and reach their full aroma.

 Gooseberries are divided into yellow, red and green varieties according to the colour of the fruit, with the latter there are also forms that turn whitish.
 Red gooseberries are usually slightly less sweet and aromatic than green or yellow gooseberries.
 However, when buying gooseberry gooseberries, pay particular attention to resistance to the American gooseberry powdery mildew:

 - Captivator’: red, medium early ripening and almost thornless.

 - Spinefree’: red, medium early ripening and almost thornless.